fartem/repository-rules/commit-convention/COMMIT_CONVENTION.md

 ## How to work with a project

-### As repository maintainer
+### As a repository maintainer

 __New update__

-1. copy the project files from the repository to a workspace;
+1. clone a project from a repository to local workspace;
 2. create a new branch for an update;
 3. complete the update;
 4. perform a Code Review;